realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 Virtual categories are used because many real interaction patterns remain useful before clean objecthood or deterministic lower-level mapping has been established.

-Objecthood still matters because some structures are robust enough to survive theory loss, scope change, and re-tracing.
+Objecthood still matters because some structures are robust enough to survive theory loss, scope change, and renewed tracing.
 They remain rediscoverable because reality keeps forcing contact with them.

+Even then, objecthood does not eliminate abstraction.
+It marks structures that remain strongly reality-correlated despite our access to them always being mediated by filtered data and description.

 The method is recursive: